samsam07/LiteWare.Wpf.ShaderEffects/README.md

 Building the project should automatically trigger the compilation of the shader effect files.
 The behaviour is defined in the `ShaderCompiler.target` file.

-The shader effect compiler `tools/fxc.exe` is used to comile the shader effect `.fx` files.
+The shader effect compiler `tools/fxc.exe` is used to compile the shader effect `.fx` files.